Resources for Athens Students

 The following services are available to all students and may be useful to support your personal and academic success.

-The AAC offers academic support through a variety of programs such as tutoring, group study sessions, and learning strategies courses.
+The AAC offers academic support through a variety of programs such as tutoring, group study sessions, and online learning navigation.

 SI offers free, out of class, study sessions for traditionally difficult courses.
 Sessions are led by students who have successfully completed the course.